Updated: May 24

 Channel setting is when the diamonds are slotted between two edges of metal.
 This is a low maintenance setting style.

 Pavé is from the French word for paved and is pronounced paw-vay.
-This is the term for rows of small diamonds set in rows with tiny beads raised between the stones to hold them in place.
+This is the term for rows of small diamonds set with tiny beads raised between the stones to hold them in place.

 Fishtail is an older setting style, very similar to French pavé.

-Milgrain the term for the beaded edges shown on this bezel set band.
+Milgrain is the term for the beaded edges shown on this bezel set band.
 You can also see milgrain detailing on channel edges or on vintage and vintage-style pieces.